neurodata/nddocs-archive/tutorials.md

 ### Images

 - The easiest way to download data is via our [Download Web-form](http://neurodata.io/exchange/download).
 It presents two options:
   - "Ready-to-go" downloads provide frequently requested cubes as a PNG stack
   - If you know the token, resolution, and bounding box for some data of interest, and you want less than 2 GB, you can type it in directly.
 - [ndio](http://docs.neurodata.io/ndio/) is our Python library that lets you get and put data into NeuroData.
 As long as you are transfering < 1 TB of data, this should work fine.
 - [CAJAL](http://docs.neurodata.io/CAJAL/) is our MATLAB toolbox for NeuroData.
 It has all the functionality of ndio, and more.
-It can also be used for transfering data up to about 1 TB.
+It can also be used for transferring data up to about 1 TB.
-- [Data API](http://docs.neurodata.io/open-connectome/api/data_api.html): you can also download arbitrarily large data via using the RESTful calls directly.
+- [Data API](http://docs.neurodata.io/open-connectome/api/data_api.html): you can also download data < 2 GB via using the RESTful calls directly.
 Examples are provided at the above link.

 ### Graphs

 Downloading graphs is easy, simply go to our [graph download](http://openconnecto.me/graph-services/download/) Web-page.
 From there, you can select the format (eg, MATLAB, graphml, etc.), and even scale for the human MR derived graphs.
 Many other graph services are available from there as well.

 ## Show some image data to labmates/colleagues?